thornomad/hearing-allyship/README.md

 ## #1 - Listen to us.

 **The Deaf Community's collectivist needs take priority over your personal feelings.
 We don't need you to explain, justify, point fingers, or blame.
-Change hurts.
+Change is uncomfortable.
 Deaf people are a historically oppressed minority whose current status and suffering are directly tied to the actions (or lack of action) of hearing people.
 Don't take that anger and resentment personally; this is not about your feelings or personal opinions.
 It's about lifting up the community together.**

 When Deaf people are hurting, angry, downtrodden, bitter or downright mad we need you to listen.
 Just listen.
 We know you are a good person.
 We know you have a good heart.
 We know you are not intentionally causing harm.
 That isn't what this about.
 This isn't a personal attack.
 This is about unpacking and understanding the system we operate under; this is about recognizing implicit and systematic inequalities; this is about changing our awareness and how we think and speak and act.
 Put down your defenses and sit with us for a moment.